Celeste-Nicholas/Celeste_Nicholas/Publications & Presentations.md

 ## REFEREED CONFERENCE PRESENTATIONS

-**Nicholas, C.,** Keifert, D., Danish, J., & Park Rogers, M. (submitted). *Using teachers’ self-selected video of representations during science lessons to inform professional learning designs*.
-Paper submitted to American Educational Research Association (AERA) Annual Meeting.
-New York, NY.
-San Francisco, CA.

-Danish, J., **Nicholas, C.,** Hmelo-Silver, C., Park Rogers, M., Cross Francis, D., Enyedy, N., Keifert, D., and Stiso, S. (submitted). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper submitted to American Educational Research Association (AERA) Annual Meeting.
-New York, NY.
+Danish, J., **Nicholas, C.,** Hmelo-Silver, C., Park Rogers, M., Cross Francis, D., Enyedy, N., Keifert, D., and Stiso, S. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper submitted to American Educational Research Association (AERA) Annual Meeting.
 San Francisco, CA.

 Park Rogers, M., **Nicholas.
 C,** Danish, J., Gerber, A., McClain, J., Phillips, A., Stiso, C., and Zhong, Q. (2020). *Elementary teachers’ developing perceptions of the role of representations in teaching science.* Paper submitted to the Association for Science Teacher Education International Conference.
 San Antonio, TX.